What is Intellectual Property Law?

 To qualify as trade secret, all three above prongs must be met.
 Otherwise, the information will not be eligible for trade secret protections.

 Copyright protection defends artistic works from unauthorized use.
-Examples of works eligible for copyright include books, music, choreography, photos, sculptures, and architecture.
+Examples of works eligible for protection under the U.S. Copyright Act include books, music, choreography, photos, sculptures, and architecture.
 Like patents, copyrighted works are not protected indefinitely, but they generally outlive the copyright holder.

 Once you have created an original work, copyright exists automatically.
-However, if you want to enforce it in litigation, it may be necessary to register your copyright.
+However, if you want to enforce it in litigation, it may be necessary to register your copyright with the U.S. Copyright Office.
 Additionally, while it is no longer required, a notice of copyright can also strengthen your claim.

 A trademark is a recognizable word, phrase, or symbol used to distinguish the source of products.
 Registering a trademark protects brand names and logos and is registered with the U.S. Patent and Trademark Office.
 This office recommends considering the likelihood your mark will be confused with other marks and how similar your trademark is to others that already exist.

 You are not necessarily required to register your trademark to establish exclusive rights that the law will protect.
-Simply using the mark in commerce is often enough to establish the rights.
-Registration, however, provides public notice that you have legal rights, and it allows you to use the registered trademark symbol.
-Follow this link for more information about registering your trademark and the benefits of doing so.
+Simply using the mark in commerce is often enough to establish trademark rights.
+Registration, however, provides public notice that you have legal rights, and it allows you to use the registered trademark symbol, ®.
+Learn more information about registering your trademark and the benefits of doing so.